{ Mario Zechner }

 The cartridge slot connector

 How do I connect the cartridge pads to the ESP32-S3?
-The Gameboy uses a traditional edge connector, with gold plated contacts on the cartridge and a corresponding connector in the cartridge slot.
+The Game Boy uses a traditional edge connector, with gold plated contacts on the cartridge and a corresponding connector in the slot.

-Since I didn't know how to do "chamfered gold fingers" in EasyEDA, nor how to get JLCPCB to manufacture such PCBs, I opted for a different approach.
-But not without failing first.
+Since I didn't know how to create "chamfered gold fingers" in EasyEDA or get JLCPCB to manufacture such PCBs, I tried a different approach.
+But not before failing first.

-The cartridge design was inspired by one of Abe's projects.
-In his design, he uses pogo pins on the cartridge reader to make contact with the pads on the cartridge.
-So I tried the same:
+The cartridge design was inspired by Abe's project, which uses pogo pins on the cartridge reader to contact the cartridge pads:

-Which did not work at all.
-It was extremely hard to get the vertical spacing correct.
-Any even with a somewhat OK spacing, actually inserting a cartridge was tough.
-Too tough for a 3 year old.
-It was also very easy to bend the soldered pogo pins.
+This didn't work at all.
+Getting the vertical spacing correct was extremely difficult, and even with decent spacing, inserting a cartridge was too tough for a 3 year old.
+The soldered pogo pins also bent easily.

-After some thinking, and given the requirement of "a 3 year old should be able to do it", I came up with this:
+After some thinking about the "3 year old friendly" requirement, I came up with this:

-I use battery springs, which are super sturdy and survive contact with a 3 year old's enthusiasm.
-I don't event solder anything to them, but instead use ring terminals I can easily crimp onto the wires and screw onto the battery springs into the 3D enclosure.
+I used battery springs, which are sturdy enough to handle a 3 year old's enthusiasm.
+Instead of soldering, I use ring terminals crimped onto wires and screwed onto the battery springs in the 3D enclosure.

-The end result is a mechanism that is easy to assemble, easy to repair, and (so far) indestructible.
-Here's the first time I inserted a cartridge into the mechanism:
+The result is easy to assemble, easy to repair, and (so far) indestructible.
+Here's the first cartridge insertion test:

-The device's internals were still living on a breadboard at this point, as I hadn't figured out how to actually put them into the enclosure yet.
+The device's internals were still on a breadboard at this point, as I hadn't figured out the enclosure design yet.

 Selecting a DAC, amp and speaker

-The device should playback music read from an SD card on a mono speaker.
-For that, I need a digital to analog converter (DAC) that takes digital audio data from the ESP32-S3 and transforms and amplifies it to drive the speaker.
+For mono music playback from an SD card, I needed a digital to analog converter (DAC) to transform and amplify digital audio from the ESP32-S3 to drive the speaker.

-The MAX98357A is a mono amplifier that can output up to 3W into a 4 Ohm speaker at 5V.
-That's more than enough for my use case.
-It also speaks the I2S protocol, which is a standard protocol for digital audio.
-My little mcugdx framework was already able to handle audio output through I2S, so the MAX98357A was a good fit.
+The MAX98357A is a mono amplifier delivering up to 3W into a 4 Ohm speaker at 5V.
+Perfect for this project.
+It uses the I2S protocol, which my mcugdx framework already supported.

 Given the amp specs, I went on a hunt for a good speaker.
 I ordered a few spec compliant speakers from Amazon and discovered the art of speaker enclosure design.

-I eventually ended up with a Visaton FR 7/4, which has pretty good bandwidth and sounds good to my ears.
-Better than the speaker on the Tonie Box.
+I settled on a Visaton FR 7/4, which offers good bandwidth and better sound quality than the Tonie Box speaker.

 ESP32-S3 board with power management and battery charging